Thursday November 26, 2015

 Thankful for OKCPS

 On this Nov.
-26, Thanksgiving Day, The Foundation for Oklahoma City Public Schools would like to offer 26 reasons why we are thankful for Oklahoma City Public Schools.
+26, Thanksgiving Day, the Oklahoma City Public Schools Foundation would like to offer 26 reasons why we are thankful for Oklahoma City Public Schools.

 We are thankful for…